arangodb/docs/3.10/graphs-smart-graphs.md

 -------------------------------

 Hybrid SmartGraphs are capable of using SatelliteCollections within their graph definition.
-Therefore, edge definitions defined between SmartCollections and SatelliteCollections can be created.
-As SatelliteCollections (and the edge collections between SmartGraph collections and SatelliteCollection) are globally replicated to each participating DB-Server, (weighted) graph traversals and (k-)shortest path(s) queries can partially be executed locally on each DB-Server.
-This means a larger part of the query can be executed fully local whenever data from the SatelliteCollections is required.
+SatelliteCollections are globally replicated to each participating DB-Server and so are edge collections between a SmartGraph collection and a SatelliteCollection or between two SatelliteCollections.
+Thus a larger part of a (weighted) graph traversal or a (k-)shortest path(s) query can be executed fully locally on each DB-Server (in parallel) whenever data from the SatelliteCollections is involved.

 Benefits of Disjoint SmartGraphs
 --------------------------------